linzhe141/vue-markdown-renderer/playground/public/md.md

 <think>
-- Vue-powered rendering engine for optimal DOM updates
-- Syntax highlighting power by shiki
-- Seamless Vue.js integration
-- Vercel theme code blocks support dark and light mode
-- Support rendering Vue components using `component-json` code blocks
-- Support rendering echart options using `echarts` code blocks
+VueMarkdownRenderer is a high-performance Vue.js Markdown component built for modern web applications.
+It leverages Vue's virtual DOM to efficiently update the DOM, ensuring smooth rendering even for complex Markdown content.

+The component features Shiki-powered syntax highlighting with support for both light and dark themes.
+It integrates seamlessly with Vue, allowing dynamic rendering of components through `component-json` code blocks, and provides support for visualizing ECharts options via `echarts` code blocks.

-- Extensible LaTeX support through remark-math and rehype-katex — simply pass them as plugins
-- Custom code block renderer support via codeBlockRenderer prop — enables full control over how specific code blocks are rendered, with access to highlightVnode and language props
+For mathematical content, VueMarkdownRenderer supports LaTeX through remark-math and rehype-katex plugins.
+Additionally, it offers a flexible codeBlockRenderer prop, giving developers full control over how specific code blocks are rendered, including access to the highlighted vnode and language information.

+Overall, VueMarkdownRenderer combines flexibility, performance, and rich feature support to create interactive, readable, and visually appealing Markdown content in Vue applications.
 </think>

 # VueMarkdownRenderer

 A Vue.js markdown component with enhanced features, utilizing efficient DOM rendering through Vue's virtual DOM.